Dave Hollins: Post-playing career

 Hollins spent the 2005 season as the hitting coach for the Binghamton Mets, a minor league affiliate of the New York Mets in the Class AA Eastern League, and Hollins is now a scout for the Philadelphia Phillies.
 Hollins has been named a member of the Buffalo Baseball Hall of Fame.

 Personal life

 Hollins's son, Dave "Bubba" Hollins, was drafted by the Detroit Tigers in the 2014 Major League Baseball Draft.
+Another son, Beau Hollins, plays college baseball for the South Carolina Gamecocks.